SSOATeam/website/get-involved.md

 ## - to sell your data or analysis skills!

-## We focus on addressing the problems facing coastal communities and the seafood industry… sound like you?
-Let us know how we can help!
+## We're focused on coastal communities and the seafood industry…
+## sound like you?
+Let us know how we can help YOU!

+Got ideas or suggestions for us?
+Want us to prioritize a certain type of data, analysis, or use-case?
+Tell us!
+Fill out this form to influence our development.
+We want to work on what matters to YOU!

+# Interested in our services?
+Partnering?
+Collaborating?
+Click here to get in touch with us directly.
+We're actively seeking new partners for pilot projects, so we promise, we'll get back to you!